 Meet a Manatee: Lucille

-She is part of the first fifth-generation family ever recorded at Blue Spring State Park
+She is part of the largest family tree ever documented at Blue Spring State Park

 Every family has a family tree, and manatees are no exception.
 Lucille, who winters at Blue Spring State Park, is part of the largest manatee family tree ever documented at the park.